The64thGamer/cheeseepedia/content/rcw3q4omjkt88xap/content.md

-Mouse pad that briefly appears in an {{< wiki-link "Chuck E. Cheese's 20th Anniversary" >}} intermission.
+Mouse pad that briefly appears in an [Chuck E. Cheese's 20th Anniversary] intermission.